traefik/mesh/docs/content/contributing/building-testing.md

 - `Go` v1.14+
 - Environment variable `GO111MODULE=on`

-One you've setup your Go environment you can build Maesh from the sources by using the `go build` command.
-The Go compiler will build a binary for your platform which can be run via a shell.
+One your Go environment is set up, you can build Maesh from the sources by using the `go build` command.
+The Go compiler will build an executable for your platform.

 ```bash
 $ go build -o dist/maesh cmd/maesh/*.go